boorch/HelmUnityPlugin/Assets/Helm/README.txt

 ### Editor

-In an Audio Mixer, load the Helm plugin.
+In an AudioMixerGroup, load the Helm plugin.
 Pick a patch from the list.
 Make sure the speaker icon is clicked at the top of the Scene window.
-Now click on the keyboard at the top of the Helm plugin to hear Helm inside Unity.

 ### Trigger notes in scene